-That smile stayed with me as I left Salesforce Tower and walked down Market Street in the fog.
-Because here's what makes the current moment so disorienting: we've crossed a threshold without quite noticing.
-Three in four companies now allow AI to reject candidates without any human ever reviewing the decision.
-More than half of talent leaders plan to add autonomous AI agents—systems that don't just assist but actually replace human judgment—to their recruiting teams this year.
-By 2034, this market will hit $23.17 billion, growing at nearly 40% annually.
+The current moment is disorienting because we've crossed a threshold without quite noticing.
+Three in four companies now allow AI to reject candidates without any human ever reviewing the decision, according to Aptitude Research's 2025 Talent Acquisition Technology Survey.
+Korn Ferry found that 52 percent of talent leaders plan to deploy autonomous AI agents—systems that don't just assist but actually replace human judgment—within the next 12 months.
+Grand View Research projects this market will hit $23.17 billion by 2034, growing at nearly 40% annually.

 These aren't projections about the future.
 This is happening now.
-In conference rooms where nobody's crying—but where the systems learning from those moments are making decisions about who gets hired, who gets rejected, and who never even gets considered.
 About 208 million people applied for jobs in the United States last year.
 Increasingly, their first—and sometimes only—evaluator isn't human.

 Part I: What Autonomous AI Agents Actually Are